Vasta Platform (NASDAQ:VSTA) Announces Earnings Results, Misses Estimates By $0.67 EPS

-Vasta Platform (NASDAQ:VSTA) released its quarterly earnings results on Thursday.
-The company reported ($0.74) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.07) by ($0.67), MarketWatch Earnings reports.
+Vasta Platform (NASDAQ:VSTA) announced its quarterly earnings results on Thursday.
+The company reported ($0.74) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.67), MarketWatch Earnings reports.

-A number of equities analysts recently issued reports on VSTA shares.
-Morgan Stanley decreased their price target on shares of Vasta Platform from $20.00 to $14.00 and set an “overweight” rating for the company in a research note on Thursday, May 6th.
+A number of research analysts recently issued reports on the company.
+Bank of America restated a “neutral” rating and set a $12.00 price target (down previously from $21.50) on shares of Vasta Platform in a report on Monday, May 17th.
+Zacks Investment Research downgraded Vasta Platform from a “hold” rating to a “sell” rating in a report on Thursday.
+Finally, Morgan Stanley reduced their target price on Vasta Platform from $20.00 to $14.00 and set an “overweight” rating on the stock in a report on Thursday, May 6th.
 They noted that the move was a valuation call.
-Zacks Investment Research downgraded shares of Vasta Platform from a “hold” rating to a “sell” rating in a research note on Thursday.
-Finally, Bank of America reaffirmed a “neutral” rating and set a $12.00 target price (down previously from $21.50) on shares of Vasta Platform in a research note on Monday, May 17th.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating and five have issued a buy rating to the company.
-The company presently has an average rating of “Buy” and an average target price of $18.00.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and five have given a buy rating to the company.
+Vasta Platform has a consensus rating of “Buy” and a consensus price target of $18.00.

 Vasta Platform Limited, an education company, provides educational and digital solutions to private schools operating in the K-12 educational sector in Brazil.
 The company operates in two segments, Content & EdTech Platform and Digital Platform.
 The Content & EdTech Platform segment offers core and complementary educational content solutions through digital and printed content, including textbooks, learning systems, and other complimentary educational services.